 Sinorbis’s CEO, Nicolas Chu, appeared on Sky News Business show ‘Ticky’ to discuss the latest insights on Chinese international students.

-Drawing on the latest research in our whitepaper The Learning Dragon: Studying with International Chinese Students, Nicolas explored the issues Chinese international students consider when choosing an international university or school.
+Drawing on the latest research in our whitepaper The Learning Dragon: Studying with International Chinese Students, Nicolas explored the issues Chinese students consider when choosing an international university or school.

 Australia has for the first time overtaken the UK to become the second-most popular overseas study destination searched for by Chinese students.
 Nicolas mentioned that the 2.8% increase in UK university costs, possibly coupled with uncertainty around Brexit, had favoured Australian universities.
 In addition, Chinese families rate the safety of their children highest among selection criteria.
 Australia’s reputation as a relatively safe place for overseas students, combined with our top-rated universities, should be the catalyst for heightened interest from potential Chinese students.

 “Australia has become more relevant to Chinese Students… they are looking for quality education, and a good environment”.

 Exclusive data from Sogou, one of China’s largest search engines, reveals that the United States retains its lead as the top overseas study destination searched for by Chinese students, enjoying almost double the volume of searches compared to Australia.

 In Australia, Chinese students will be looking at the top 10 universities.
 Research as outlined in our education whitepaper, reveals the five most searched-for universities for Chinese students looking to study in Australia are: